 Even if you don’t score a Love Bird Special, there’s no sexier meal than a handpicked charcuterie plate, which you can craft here and take with you.

 Take your mountains of cheese to the new Renaissance Boulder Flatiron Hotel, 500 Flatiron Blvd., in Broomfield.
-Yeah, it’s a bit out of town but this brand-spanking-new hotel is offering a special Valentine’s Day Package that includes a deluxe suite, three-course meal at the on-site restaurant, Flatz, a bottle of champagne, chocolate-covered strawberries and a late check-out the next day so you can sleep off that bubbly.
+Yeah, it’s a bit out of town but this hotel has offered special Valentine’s Day Packages with the likes of a deluxe suite, three-course meal at the on-site restaurant, Flatz, a bottle of champagne, chocolate-covered strawberries and a late check-out the next day so you can sleep off that bubbly.

 After filling up on food and then filling up some more, order a couples’ massage to be delivered right to your hotel room.
 Zeel Massage On Demand sends massage therapists to you with a click of your phone, so you don’t ever have to get out of your bathrobe.
 Zeel is on call seven days a week every day of the year, as late as 10:30 p.m.